Toxic Black Mold

 You can also use vinegar with hydrogen peroxide during the cleaning to more effectively remove the mold.
 Afterwards store the spray bottle in a dark place since light diminishes hydrogen peroxide's effectiveness.

-Removing Mold with Detergent and Water
+Mold Removal with Detergent and Water

 A solution of detergent and warm water can be used to scrub surface mold off non-porous surfaces.
 Although detergent itself doesn't kill mold, if the mold is on non-porous materials then the solution doesn't need to kill it as long as you completely clean away all the mold on the surface.

-Killing Mold with Baking Soda
+Mold Removal with Baking Soda

 Baking soda is well known as a natural and safe household cleaner.
 But you can also use baking soda to kill mold in your home.
 Unlike other mold killers which contain harsh chemicals, baking soda is mild (pH of 8.1) and harmless to your family and any pets.